xiehanding/Binningplot/README.md

 # Binningplot
-This is for the collaboration of the Binning Plot Project, which is the first homework
+This is for the collaboration of the Binning Plot Project, which is the first homework of 588 DATA MINING COURSE